excid3/rails/guides/source/getting_started.md

 NOTE: You can use flags to customize the application Rails generates.
 To see those options, run `rails new --help`.

-After your new application is created, switch to it's directory:
+After your new application is created, switch to its directory:

 ```bash
 $ cd store